 Conclusions

 This work further developed the studies of water removal using hydrogels, focusing on the use of a bed filled with Raschig Ring-shaped pAAm-co-SA hydrogels.
 It demonstrated that the hydrogel is capable of removing soluble water (the type of water of most complicated removal) from a highly hygroscopic biodiesel, with reductions of up to 32.9 wt%.
 It was demonstrated that regenerating and reusing the hydrogel does not hinder the water removal capacity.
 An experimental design to evaluate how temperature and flow rate impacts the hydrogel bed performance showed that, under the experimental range, the flow rate has a bigger influence on the bed operation than the temperature (which was not significant).
-Also, it is expected that the bed swells a little during its operation, due to retaining water, and it was perceived that this little swelling improves the turbidity reduction by the hydrogel.
+Also, it is expected that the bed swells a little during its operation, due to retaining water, and it was perceived that this little swelling seems to improve the turbidity reduction by the hydrogel.
 Therefore, important contributions for the future development of industrial equipments using hydrogels were shown on the present work.

 Acknowledgments